How To Ship Offshore Oil Drilling Modules

 Port & Terminal Arrangements

-Shipping International can assist with securing berthing slots at both origin and destination ports.
-Confirm availability of cranes, heavy-lift equipment, and sufficient space for staging and lashing.
-Early planning is vital for efficient port operations.
+Shipping International can assist your organisation in securing appropriate berthing slots at both the origin and destination ports.
+Confirm the availability of necessary equipment, including cranes and heavy-lift equipment, and ensure there is sufficient space available for staging and lashing operations.
+Early and proactive planning is vital for efficient port operations, minimising delays and optimising resource utilisation.

 Permits & Approvals